 A Parent's Guide to Southern

 We're glad your student is attending Southern.
 You can view information helpful to you as a parent by viewing the topics below.
-You can also download our Parent's Guide booklet that covers a wide range of topics.
+You can also download our Info for Parents booklet that covers a wide range of topics.

 If you have trouble logging into the Parent Portal, visit our portal help page.